 Here are the best free tools for reading text aloud – either individual paragraphs or whole documents.

-Take your pick from six voices, then save the audio as a separate file
+This software lets you take your pick from six voices, then save the audio as a separate file.
+The best free text-to-speech tool you can download

 There are a couple of ways to use Balabolka's free text to speech software: you can either copy and paste text into the program, or you can open a number of supported file formats (including DOC, PDF, and HTML) in the program directly.
 In terms of output you can use SAPI 4 complete with eight different voices to choose from, SAPI 5 with two, or the Microsoft Speech Platform if you download and install the necessary files.
 Whichever route you choose, you can adjust the speech, pitch and volume of playback to create custom voice.